soberqian/SparseTM/README.md

 We use Gibbs sampling to implement this algorithm.

 We alao provide the dataset to test this algorithm.
-If you want to use this code.
-Please refer to my paper and URL of this code.
+If you want to use this code, please refer to my paper and URL of this code.